AdMarom/GroupProject1/README.md

 ## Description

+What’s Good is a web page that allows users to find events going on in a particular city in the US.
+Just input your city name and select a category among Music, Sports or Arts & Theatre to see the results.
+You will get a list of events from the selected category in your city!
+Also check out the map to see where in the city the event is taking place.

+We built this website to make it easier for everyday busy people to easily find a fun event to attend without spending time reaseaching.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: